tulth/g600prog/README.md

 # g600prog
 ## Overview
+WARNING: tested on arch linux where python runs python3

 Utility to read/write Logitech g600 mouse key maps.

 Behaves like `cp`, ie, give it a source and destination.